 Dr. Henkell completed her Ph.D. in Clinical Neuropsychology in September 2013.
 Her dissertation examined the cognitive and neural processes underlying factual and perceptual based relational judgments.
 She completed an APA-accredited internship at The Colorado Mental Health Institute at Pueblo (CMHIP), completing rotations in neuropsychology, social-learning program, and on the locked adolescent unit.

 Brian K. Lebowitz, PhD ABPP-CN C.V.

-Dr. Lebowitz completed a neuropsychology fellowship at Harvard Medical School and holds a faculty appointments in the Department of Neurology at Stony Brook University Medical Center.
+Dr. Lebowitz completed a neuropsychology fellowship at Harvard Medical School.
 He has published research in peer reviewed journals in the areas of concussion and mild traumatic brain injury, moderate/severe brain injury, psychiatric and psychological factors associated with brain injury, and psychiatric illness.

 Amber Sousa, PhD